Voting centre behaviour guidelines

 Voting centre volunteering is very rewarding.

-As a volunteer for Sustainable Australia you’ll need enthusiasm, energy and a smile.
-You’ll be promoting the party, its policies and its candidates.
+As a volunteer for Sustainable Australia Party you’ll need enthusiasm, energy and a smile.
+You’ll be representing the party, its policies and its candidates.

 Over 1 in 10 voters decide who to vote for on the day of the election.
 That's why it's so important to have a presence at the voting centre!

 There are a few things to be aware of re polling place regulations.
 Most notably, by law, you are required to stand no closer than 6 metres from the entrance to the polling booth.
 The entrance is often the front door to the school, hall, etc. But if in doubt please ask the AEC polling place official to clarify this for you.

 Take the time to read our policies on our website (they can be easily accessed via your mobile phone!), so you can answer any basic questions.